jrieke/traingenerator/README.md

 The folder name should be the task that your template solves (e.g.
 `Image classification`).
 Optionally, you can add a framework name (e.g.
 `Image classification_PyTorch`).
-Both names are automatically shown in the first two dropdowns in the sidebar (i.e. the ones asking for "Which problem do you want to solve?" and "In which framework?").
+Both names are automatically shown in the first two dropdowns in the sidebar (i.e. the ones asking for *Which problem do you want to solve?* and *In which framework?*).
 ✨ *Tip: Copy the [example template](templates/example) to get started more quickly.*
 2. **Add a file `sidebar.py` to the folder ([example](templates/example/sidebar.py)).**
 It needs to contain a method `show()`, which displays all template-specific streamlit